Overview

 🔗 Using results.addElement()

-An example of filling an array with data using results.addElement() and demonstrating the difference from a regular .push()
+Example of populating a data array using results.addElement() and demonstrating the difference from regular .push()